ARSENAL: Automatic Requirements Specification Extraction from Natural Language: Natural Language Processing

-{\bf Rules with complex patterns:} Some type rules are complex and have multiple TDs or conditions that match on the left-hand side.
+{\bf Rules with complex patterns:} Some type rules have multiple TDs or conditions that match on the left-hand side.
 For example: \texttt{nsubj(?g,?d) \& event(?g): rel(agent,?g,?d)}

-Here we have an additional check that whatever mention matches \texttt{?g} is marked as an event in the IR (in step 4 of the algorithm in Figure~\ref{fig:nlp-main}) --- \texttt{rel(agent,?g,?d)} adds a relation \texttt{agent=?d} to the IR entry for \texttt{?g}.
 Figure~\ref{fig:ir-example} shows the IR table for REQ1 after application of the type rules.
 Currently the type rules are created by domain experts, aided by a statistics generator that finds the dominant dependencies in a corpus.
-Most type rules are domain-independent and can be re-used in other domains --- the domain-dependent ones need to be customized by tuning based on training set from a corpus.
+However, most type rules are domain-independent and can be re-used in other domains --- the domain-dependent ones need to be customized by tuning based on a training corpus\footnote{The set of type rules used by ARSENAL are available at: \url{http://www.csl.sri.com/users/shalini/arsenal/type_rules.txt}.}.
+We expect that the set of type rules will evolve towards quasi-completion with the adoption of ARSENAL in cross-industry domains.

-A plug-and-play architecture like ARSENAL gives certain desirable flexibilities.
-For example, if the shallow semantic NL parser generates multiple candidate parses of the requirements, ARSENAL can use semantic rules to select the best parse.